PierBover/firebase-upload-cordova/README.md

 2. `cd FirebaseUpload`
 3. `cordova run android --device`

-### More about the error
+### Reproducing the error
+Run the app in your Android device.
+Select a file to upload and wait.

+When selectting a file from the downloads folder ir runs fine.

+When selecting a file from the Drive folder the error will show up (even when the file is downloaded and available for offline use).

-The problem only occurs when the selected file is on Google drive.
-When selecting a file from the downloads folder it works fine.
-Also, when uploading a file from Drive using the browser it works fine.
-It seems the problem is a combination between the Firebase API, and Google Drive.
+When uploading a file from the Drive folder to some website using the browser it works fine.
+For example to `www.imgur.com` It seems the problem is in the Firebase Web SDK.

 When remote debugging with Chrome the error message is:
 ```